RD Calculator

 RD interest is fully taxable as per your income tax slab.
 It is added to your total income and taxed accordingly.

-Interest is taxable on an accrual basis — meaning you may need to pay tax on interest earned each year, even though you receive it only at maturity.
+Interest is taxable on an accrual basis — you may need to pay tax on interest earned each year, even though you receive it only at maturity.
+Verify thresholds with the latest Finance Act.

 Premature RD Closure